Thermal wheel: Use in gas turbines

 During the automotive industry's interest in gas turbines for vehicle propulsion (around 1965), Chrysler invented a unique type of rotary heat exchanger that consisted of a rotary drum constructed from corrugated metal (similar in appearance to corrugated cardboard).
 This drum was continuously rotated by reduction gears driven by the turbine.
 The hot exhaust gasses were directed through a portion of the device, which would then rotate to a section that conducted the induction air, where this intake air was heated.
 This recovery of the heat of combustion significantly increased the efficiency of the turbine engine.
-This engine proved impractical for an automotive application due to its poor low-rpm torque.
+This engine proved impractical for an automotive application due to its poor low-speed torque.
 Even such an efficient engine, if large enough to deliver the proper performance, would have a low average fuel efficiency.
 Such an engine may at some future time be attractive when combined with an electric motor in a hybrid vehicle owing to its robust longevity and an ability to burn a wide variety of liquid fuels.

 Desiccant wheel

 A desiccant wheel is very similar to a thermal wheel, but with a coating applied for the sole purpose of dehumidifying, or "drying", the air stream.
 The desiccant is normally silica gel.
-As the wheel turns, the desiccant passes alternately through the incoming air, where the moisture is adsorbed, and through a “regenerating” zone, where the desiccant is dried and the moisture expelled.
+As the wheel turns, the desiccant passes alternately through the incoming air, where the moisture is adsorbed, and through a "regenerating" zone, where the desiccant is dried and the moisture expelled.
 The wheel continues to rotate, and the adsorbent process is repeated.
 Regeneration is normally carried out by the use of a heating coil, such as a water or steam coil, or a direct-fired gas burner.

 Thermal wheels and desiccant wheels are often used in series configuration to provide the required dehumidification as well as recovering the heat from the regeneration cycle.